astriaai/astria-docs/docs/features/prompt-masking.md

 Inverts the mask

 #### `--mask_dilate`
 Dilates the mask.
 Negative values will erode the mask.
+Use percentage values like `-20%` or `-20` if input image size is dynamic.

 #### `--hires_denoising_strength`
 Denoising strength for hires-fix.
 Use hi-res fix with prompt-masking to smooth the colors and blending.
 Range 0-1.
 Default: 0.4.